liukeving/liukeving.github.io/essays/Burning-Fire.md

 <img class="ui large right floated rounded image" src="../images/websiteblog.png">

 # Lit Fire Goals
 By taking ICS 314 at the University of Hawaii at Manoa, I hope to learn valuable skills and gain professional expertise.
 With this Software Engineering class, my goal is to learn new coding languages, concepts, and become a better coder.
-In addition, I plan to build upon my personal skills such as teamwork, time management, and perserverance.
+In addition, I plan to build upon my personal skills such as teamwork, time management, and perseverance.
 With these skill sets, I shall be able to design my own pathway towards my future!